mddazure/ipv6-web-app/README.md

 - **Layer-7 Routing:** Supports path-based routing and automatic backend health detection.
 - **Edge Security:** Includes DDoS protection and optional WAF integration.

 Azure Front Door does not support IPv6 origins (i.e. backends) at the time of this writing in October 2025.
 While Front Door itself is dual-stack and accepts client traffic over IPv4 and IPv6, the origin must be publicly accessible via IPv4, or be reachable over Private Link integration.
+Front Door preserves the client's source IP address in the X-Forwarded-For,

 #### Private Link Integration